We've got talent. We're missing a flywheel.

 Recently, several steps have been taken to improve employee participation in the future.

-Marnix van Rij (Secretary of State for Taxation and the Tax and Customs Administration) will send the House of Representatives a report in February 2024 for a simpler tax system, including a measure for concrete legislative changes regarding stock options.
+Marnix van Rij (Secretary of State for Taxation and the Tax and Customs Administration) sent the House of Representatives a report in February 2024 for a simpler tax system, including a measure for concrete legislative changes regarding stock options.

 In November 2024, a motion by Member of Parliament Wendy van Eijk will be adopted to further develop the policy option for favorable valuation of stock options.

-Dirk Beljaarts (Minister of Economic Affairs) will share a study with the House of Representatives in December 2024, following the adopted motion.
+Dirk Beljaarts (Minister of Economic Affairs) shared a study with the House of Representatives in December 2024, following the adopted motion.

 For the next steps, we must work together to implement concrete measures.